peterhinch/micropython-async/v3/docs/TUTORIAL.md

 accelerometer at 100ms intervals.
 It performs some simple filtering to ignore noisy samples and prints a message every two seconds if the board is not moved.

-Further examples may be found in `aswitch.py` which provides drivers for switch and pushbutton devices.
+Further examples may be found in the primitives directory, notably `switch.py` and `pushbutton.py`: drivers for switch and pushbutton devices.

 An example of a driver for a device capable of reading and writing is shown below.
 For ease of testing Pyboard UART 4 emulates the notional device.
 The